Understanding the connection between lupus and the lungs

 After eight days in the hospital, doctors sent Russell home with prescriptions for prednisone, a blood thinner, and an amped-up dose of the immunosuppressive drug CellCept®.
 Although Russell is now doing better, she still can’t walk and talk at the same time.

 The whole experience has been eye-opening.
-“Even for someone like myself who’s been involved with lupus for so many years, I had never heard of anyone having any lupus-related lung problems,” says Russell, who hopes a new regimen of Benlysta® infusion therapy will soon let her get back to her favorite pastimes of cooking and gardening.
+“Even for someone like myself who’s been involved with lupus for so many years, I had never heard of anyone having any lupus-related lung problems,” says Russell, who hopes a regimen of Benlysta® infusion therapy will let her get back to her favorite pastimes of cooking and gardening.

 In fact, lung complications rank just behind problems with joints, skin, and blood cell counts, says Ben deBoisblanc, M.D., a professor of medicine and physiology at the Louisiana State University Health Sciences Center in New Orleans.